amu-cai/geval/README.md

-                           OUT-DIRECTORY, if not given) -t,--test-name NAME      Test name (i.e. subdirectory with results or expected results) (default: "test-A") -o,--out-file OUT        The name of the file to be evaluated (default: "out.tsv") -e,--expected-file EXPECTED
+                           OUT-DIRECTORY, if not given) -t,--test-name NAME      Test name (i.e. subdirectory with results or expected results) (default: "test-A") --selector JSON_PATH     Selector to an item to be considered -o,--out-file OUT        The name of the file to be evaluated (default: "out.tsv") --alt-out-file OUT       Alternative output file, makes sense only for some options, e.g. --oracle-item-based -e,--expected-file EXPECTED
-                           The name of the file with expected results (default: "expected.tsv") -i,--input-file INPUT    The name of the file with the input (applicable only for some metrics) (default: "in.tsv") -a,--alt-metric METRIC   Alternative metric (overrides --metric option) -m,--metric METRIC       Metric to be used - RMSE, MSE, Accuracy, LogLoss, Likelihood, F-measure (specify as F1, F2, F0.25, etc.), multi-label F-measure (specify as
+                           The name of the file with expected results (default: "expected.tsv") -i,--input-file INPUT    The name of the file with the input (applicable only for some metrics) (default: "in.tsv") --select-metric METRIC-NAME
+                           Select metric(s) by name -a,--alt-metric METRIC   Alternative metric (overrides --metric option) -m,--metric METRIC       Metric to be used, e.g.:RMSE, MSE, MAE, SMAPE, Pearson, Spearman, Accuracy, LogLoss, Likelihood,
+                           F1.0, F2.0, F0.25, Macro-F1.0, Macro-F2.0,
+                           Macro-F0.25, MultiLabel-F1.0, MultiLabel-F2.0,
-                           MultiLabel-F1, MultiLabel-F2, MultiLabel-F0.25,
+                           MultiLabel-F0.25, Mean/MultiLabel-F1.0,
+                           Probabilistic-MultiLabel-F1.0,
+                           Probabilistic-MultiLabel-F2.0,
+                           Probabilistic-MultiLabel-F0.25,
+                           MultiLabel-Likelihood, MAP, BLEU, GLEU ("Google GLEU"
-                           etc.), MAP, BLEU, NMI, ClippEU, LogLossHashed,
+                           not the grammar correction metric), WER, CER (Character-Error Rate), NMI, ClippEU, LogLossHashed,
-                           LikelihoodHashed, BIO-F1, BIO-F1-Labels or CharMatch
+                           LikelihoodHashed, PerplexityHashed, BIO-F1,
+                           BIO-Weighted-F1, BIO-F1-Labels, TokenAccuracy,
+                           SegmentAccuracy, Soft-F1.0, Soft-F2.0, Soft-F0.25,
+                           Probabilistic-Soft-F1.0, Probabilistic-Soft-F2.0,
+                           Probabilistic-Soft-F0.25, Soft2D-F1.0, Soft2D-F2.0,
+                           Soft2D-F0.25, Haversine, CharMatch, Improvement@0.5,
+                           BLEU:lm<\s+|[a-z0-9]+> (BLEU on lowercased strings,
-  -p,--precision NUMBER-OF-FRACTIONAL-DIGITS
+                           only Latin characters and digits considered) -p,--precision NUMBER-OF-FRACTIONAL-DIGITS
-                           Arithmetic precision, i.e. the number of fractional digits to be shown -T,--tokenizer TOKENIZER Tokenizer on expected and actual output before running evaluation (makes sense mostly for metrics such BLEU), minimalistic, 13a and v14 tokenizers are implemented so far.
-Will be also used for tokenizing text into features when in --worst-features and --most-worsening-features modes.
+                           Arithmetic precision, i.e. the number of fractional digits to be shown -%,--show-as-percentage  Returns the result as a percentage (i.e. maximum value of 100 instead of 1) -T,--tokenizer TOKENIZER Tokenizer on expected and actual output before running evaluation (makes sense mostly for metrics such BLEU), minimalistic, 13a, v14 and
+                           character-by-character tokenizers are implemented so
+                           far.
+Will be also used for tokenizing text into features when in --worst-features and
+                           --most-worsening-features modes.
   --gonito-host GONITO_HOST
                            Submit ONLY: Gonito instance location.
   --token TOKEN            Submit ONLY: Token for authorization with Gonito
                            instance.
+  --gonito-git-annex-remote GIT-ANNEX-REMOTE
+                           Submit ONLY: Specification of a git-annex remote.
+  --references FILE        External text file referenced -B,--bootstrap NUMBER-OF-SAMPLES
+                           Tests on NUMBER-OF-SAMPLES bootstrap samples rather
+                           than just on the whole test set --in-header FILE         One-line TSV file specifying a list of field names for input files --out-header FILE        One-line TSV file specifying a list of field names for output and expected files --show-preprocessed      When in --line-by-line or similar modes, not just work preprocessed data, but show them as such --min-frequency N        Minimum frequency for the worst features (default: 1) --word-shapes            Consider word shapes --bigrams                Consider feature bigrams --cartesian              Consider Cartesian combination of all features (computationally expensive!)
+  --min-cartesian-frequency N
+                           When combining features into Cartesian features,
+                           consider only features whose frequency exceeds the threshold given --numerical-features     Consider numerical features or field lengths --plot-graph FILE-PATH   Plot an extra graph, applicable only for Probabilistic-MultiLabel/Soft-F-score (LOESS function
+                           for calibration)
+  --mark-worst-features    Mark worst features when in the line-by-line mode
 ```

 If you need another metric, let me know, or do it yourself!